xurxodev/MSF-training-DHIS2-webapps-development/README.md

 ### App context

-The file `src/contexts/app-context.ts` holds some general context so typical infrastructure objects (`api`, `d2`, ...) are readily available.
+The file `src/contexts/app-context.ts` holds some general context so typical infrastructure objects (`compositionRoot`, ...) are readily available.
 Add your own global objects if necessary.

 ### Scripts